Skip to main content

 Configure OTel tracing for Next.js

 This section demonstrates how to configure Weave in a Next.js app.
-The example does not contain a full app, just the instrumentation configuration and how to invoke the instrumentation on a Vercel AI SDK function, in this a case, a simple call to OpenAI.Configure instrumentation
+The example doesn’t contain a full app, only the instrumentation configuration and how to invoke the instrumentation on a Vercel AI SDK function (in this case, a call to OpenAI).

 instrumentation.ts